Chicken laying: A healthy hen of laying age, with a good balanced diet, will lay a single egg about every 30-36 hours, much of the year.

 The egg shell is added around the protective lining of the white and yolk near the final stage of production.
 The oviduct of a chicken laying eggs produces a protective coating over the shell which helps to seal it from moisture escaping and bacteria getting in.

 Through the entire process of laying, a hen needs a good Layer Feed that provides most of what she needs.
 Offering a form of calcium grit is important to make sure hens don’t become deficient and can produce a strong shell coating.
-If you have a question you would like answered click here.

 SOME BLOOD ON EGG